-Eating and the relationship to quality of life
+Eating and quality of life

 Assuming all the new science is on target, eating the correct foods can create longer life with a healthier outcome.
 So, what are some of the foods that add to longevity?
 It’s been answered many ways and, very differently, depending on who is making the claim.
 It’s not always easy to know.
 Humorously, a PhD professor, Cheryl Rock at the University of California, San Diego School of Medicine said this, “You can live a long, healthy life and never eat a leaf of kale.”
 Yup, you read that right!